Idrinth/skyrim-voiced-follower-modlist/README.md

 A list of all voiced followers in skyrim, including the ID and file-name required to do patchless interactions

+## Conditions for inclusion

+- Not stolen from another universe
+- Custom voiced
+- Not voiced via AI
+- Not voiced by xVASynth
+- Skyrim SE/AE only
+- At least one version released

 ## Contributing

 If a follower is missing just add the following information to mods.yml or open an issue with the mod-link: